clearhaus/3DSv2-api-documentation/source/auth.rst

 The ``/auth`` endpoint is used to provide the issuer with data for performing an authentication.
-The resulting Authentication Response (``ARes``) can either be the final message or lead to a challenge flow.
+The resulting Authentication Response (``ARes``) can either be the final message due to a frictionless flow or lead to a challenge flow.

 ************
 Request flow